 Sylvester Stallone Spotted Wearing Gloves While Grocery Shopping Amid Coronavirus Concerns

-Sylvester Stallone is taking hygiene seriously amid concerns about the spreading Coronavirus.
-The actor was seen wearing latex gloves bagging his groceries at a Whole Foods Market on Monday.
+Sylvester Stallone appears to be taking hygiene seriously amid concerns about the spreading coronavirus.
+The actor was seen wearing latex gloves bagging his groceries at a Whole Foods Market in Los Angeles on Monday.
 The photos were published by The Daily Mail.

 Stallone kept it low key as he went grocery shopping this week, but photographers still caught sight of him at the Beverly Hills Whole Foods.
 The actor wore a black jacket, black jeans and black sneakers, but most eyes were drawn to his hands.
 He had white latex gloves stretched conspicuously over his fingers to protect from germs.

-Presumably, Stallone was being extra cautious because of the rising threat of the Coronavirus, or COVID-19.
-The disease has a high mortality rate and no vaccine has been developed yet.
-At 73 years old, Stallone is at high risk of contracting it.
+Presumably, Stallone was being extra cautious because of the rising threat of the coronavirus, or COVID-19.
+The virus, which causes respiratory issues, is extremely contagious and no vaccine has been developed yet.
+At 73 years old, Stallone is at a higher risk of contracting it.

 "Rocky Balboa" Stallone wearing gloves at Whole Foods in Beverly Hills. pic.twitter.com/92m8XvRD1A— Wayne Madsen (@WMRDC) March 9, 2020

-The CDC also notes that hand sanitizer containing at least 60% alcohol is also effective against the Coronavirus, though soap and water are preferable, as they rinse off real physical debris.
-The organization also asks people to avoid touching their faces — particularly their eyes, nose and mouth, and especially between hand-washings.
+The CDC also notes that hand sanitizer containing at least 60 percent alcohol is also effective against the coronavirus, though soap and water are preferable, as they rinse off real physical debris.
+The organization also asks people to avoid touching their faces — particularly their eyes, nose and mouth, especially between hand-washings.

 Disposable gloves are not mentioned on the CDC's list of prevention recommendations, though they do make sense so long as users like Stallone do not touch their faces with gloved hands.
 Another item growing in popularity are face masks, though there has been some misconception about how to use them.0comments